google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 [`setAttribute`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute),
 and
 [`getAttribute`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute)
 offer easy ways of working with classes and element attributes.
-If you must a library, research for leaner alternatives.
+If you must use a library, research for leaner alternatives.
 For example, [Zepto](http://zeptojs.com/) is a very small implementation of jQuery, and [Preact](https://preactjs.com/) is a much smaller alternative to React.
 - Not all web experiences need to be single page applications (SPAs), as they